bleckfisk/audio-transcoder/README.md

 ## About

-This Transcoder is a software that lets you transcode audio files between wide variety of formats.
+This Transcoder is a software that lets you transcode audio files between a variety of formats.
 It is built with Amazon Web Services Infrastructure in mind and listens to SQS Queue for jobs to be done and reports back to SNS Topic with information of whether or not the job succeeded or not.